 GPD (Grant and Per Diem)

 A federal program that provides funding to nonprofits offering transitional housing and services for chronically homeless veterans.
 It helps veterans work toward permanent housing while receiving support.
+Learn more in our veterans guide.

 H